jlolling/talendcomp_tSAPRFC/README.md

 This server has the advantage the sapjco3.jar must only by installed (along with the native lib) within this service and not in the amount of jobs.
 The service is described and published here: https://github.com/jlolling/SAPRFCProxyServer

-As URL for the service http://your-server:9999
+As URL for the service http://your-server:9999  (assuming the service runs on this port)

 ### A typical job design (regardless of the connection type)